DariiRohoza/CardGame/README.md

 Assuming you have already been able to launch the game, follow these steps:

 1. Open the constants_libraries.py file
-2. Using the table below, navigate to the variable you wish to cahnge and modify the value assigned to it
+2. Using the table below, navigate to the variable you wish to change and modify the value assigned to it
 3. Enjoy!

 | Variable | Consequence |